lurdan/puppet-cowtester/README.rst

 eatmydata
 =========
 Cowtester automatically sets eatmydata to extrapackages.
-So, you can use it to speed up cowtester simply adding below to your pbuilderrc.
+So, you can use it simply with installing eatmydata into host and adding below to your pbuilderrc.

 ::
   if [ -z "$LD_PRELOAD" ]; then